FAQ

 The first thing to note is the minimum commission fee.
 After the minimum fee is met, commission fees should generally scale in relation to the complexity of the request:

-- $$$$: Animated portrait consist of many files that contains sound, like so
+- $$$$: animated portrait consisting of many files that contains sound, like so

 Naturally, each individual will have to decide what to offer based on what they want and their financial situation.
 Please bear in mind, there are no returns.